ikunalsoni/user-calculator/README.md

 # user-calculator
-A simple calculator that takes input from the user and performs simple calculations
+A simple calculator that takes input from the user and performs simple calculations.

 Four Operators
 Addition [+]